Search Donkey removal guide

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "SearchDonkey".

-If you are experiencing problems while trying to remove Search Donkey Adware from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove search donkey virus from your computer, please ask for assistance in our malware support forum.

-If you have additional information on Search Donkey Adware or it's removal please share your knowledge in the comments section below.
+If you have additional information on search donkey virus or it's removal please share your knowledge in the comments section below.